openshift-labs/learn-katacoda/introduction/developing-with-odo-311/02-creating-new-binary-component.md

 Since this is the first time running this build, it may take 30-45 seconds to complete.
 Subsequent builds will run much more quickly.

-With the backend's `.jar` file built, we can use `odo` to deploy and run it atop the Java application server we saw earlier in the catalog.
+With the backend's `.jar` file built, we can use `odo` to deploy and run it atop the Java application server we saw earlier in the software catalog.
 The command below creates a *component* configuration of *component-type* `java` named `backend`:

-`odo create java:8 backend --binary target/wildwest-1.0.jar`{{execute}}
+`odo create java backend --binary target/wildwest-1.0.jar`{{execute}}

 As the component configuration is created, `odo` will print the following:

 ```
+✓  Checking component
-✓  Validating component [6ms]
+✓  Checking component version
 Please use `odo push` command to create the component with source deployed
 ```